humancuration/fair-platform/README.md

 We're not messing around when it comes to tech.
 Check this out:

-- Frontend: React + TypeScript (because we like our code typed and our errors caught early)
+- Frontend: Remix + TypeScript (because we like our code typed and our errors caught early)
 - Backend: Node.js + Express (fast, flexible, and fun!)
 - AI Models: Python + TensorFlow (making machines learn, one tensor at a time)
 - Database: PostgreSQL (for when you need your data relational and reliable)